-- meet with representatives of Motorsport Ireland and the Irish Sports Council to discuss the use of the financial packages during 2013. - display on their competition cars and their racing overalls etc. at all times Motorsport Ireland decals and other signage as provided. - to sign a contract with Motorsport Ireland to cover the provisions for the receipt of the award.
+- work closely with his/her mentor. - meet with representatives of Motorsport Ireland to agree the format for competition during 2014. - display on their racing overalls etc. at all times Motorsport Ireland, Dunlop and Irish Sports Council logos as provided. - to sign a contract with Motorsport Ireland to cover the provisions for the receipt of the award.